Hunedoara steel works: Employment

 The drastic production reduction was followed by a surge in unemployment—from 20,000 workers in 1993, only less than 700 were counted in 2011-because while some younger workers emigrated, the majority stayed in the city and by 2011 faced serious difficulties in finding new work or took early retirement.

 In 2008, the number of employees had fallen to 1260, following a wave of compensated early retirements.
-For several months at the end of that year and into the next, the works entirely stopped production for the first time in 80 years: most of its output went abroad, and the global financial crisis meant that orders dried up.
+For several months at the end of that year and into the next, the works entirely stopped production for the first time in 80 years: most of its output went abroad, due to a drop in orders during the Great Recession.
 By 2011, there were 820 employees.
 That year, eight exhaust chimneys, each over 90 m high and built in 1957, were demolished.
 These had become a symbol of the city, each of the ovens they served producing 400 tons of steel in one charge prior to 1990, but had become degraded.
 The chimney of blast furnace #4, itself demolished in 2004, remains standing.
 In the two years preceding this demolition, around 70% of the disused buildings were taken down, including a 1950s power plant that took seven years of attempts to destroy and was considered cursed.

 As of 2010, hundreds of individuals were making a living by carting off and selling iron and copper from disused portions of the works.

+Closure

+In September 2025, ArcelorMittal announced the closure of the steelworks due to high energy costs and low amount of orders, affecting 477 jobs.
+Following the closure, politicians called for a review of the privatization contract, a statutory audit, involvement of the Ministry of Finance, and a consolidated report.